schrankf/APTOS2019_blindness_detection/docs/report.md

 9. Model's performance was evaluated

 Step 5 was a great moment.
 I realized that I couldn't load every image into memory and store it because my computer ran out of memory, and the python kernel crashed.
 Finally, I found the solution of using the `flow_from_dataframe()` method from `ImageDataGenerator` to import my images in batches during training.
 Another great moment happened during step 7.
-In the first trails, I used the `adam` optimizer however, couldn't get any good results during training.
-Only when I changed to `SGD`, the training worked well and provided a significant performance boost.
+In the first trails, I used the `adam` optimizer however, I couldn't get any good results during training.
+Only when I changed to `SGD` the training worked well and provided a significant performance boost.
+Furthermore, during the final training time, I finally managed to run the training on an AWS EC2 instance using the GPU.
+The performance boost was huge!

 ### Improvement
 I think the given provided solution is decent and good; however, it can be improved.
 If we look carefully at the leaderboard on kaggle, the top-ranked notebooks use more elaborate image pre-processing.
 They adjust the color channels to highlight specific features, that may lead to an improved solution.
 Most of the techniques are implemented using fastai or PyTorch, while in this project, I wanted to focus on keras.
-I'm also sure one can increase the complexity of the CNN to achieve better results.
+Maybe one can increase the complexity of the CNN to achieve better results.
 However, this will also increase the computational coast.
-In my case, without a GPU available, I think I went fine with my model.

 ### References